rails/rails/guides/source/active_record_basics.md

 When writing applications using other programming languages or frameworks, it may be necessary to write a lot of configuration code.
 This is particularly true for ORM frameworks in general.
-However, if you follow the conventions adopted by Rails, you'll need to write very little configuration (in some cases no configuration at all) when creating Active Record models.
-The idea is that if you configure your applications in the very same way most of the time then this should be the default way.
-Thus, explicit configuration would be needed only in those cases where you can't follow the standard convention.
+However, if you follow the conventions adopted by Rails, you'll write very little to no configuration code, when creating Active Record models.

+Rails adopts the idea that if you configure your applications in the same way most of the time, then that way should be the default.
+Explicit configuration should be needed only in those cases where you can't follow the standard convention.

+To take advantage of convention over configuration in Active Record, there are some naming and schema conventions to follow:

 ### Naming Conventions